jwyang/lr-gan.pytorch/README.md

 <img src="images/cifar-10/bgimg.png" width="215"/> <img src="images/cifar-10/fgimg.png" width="215"/> <img src="images/cifar-10/fgmask.png" width="215"/> <img src="images/cifar-10/final.png" width="215"/>
 </div>

+From left to right, they are generated background images, foreground images, foreground masks and final images.
+We can clearly find some horse-shape, bird-shape and boat-shape masks generated, and the finally generated images are more sharper.

 2. **CUB200**.
 We run on CUB200 in 64x64.
 Here is the processed [dataset](https://filebox.ece.vt.edu/~jw2yang/datasets/cub200.tgz).
 Download it and unzip it into datasets/cub200.
 Then, run the following command:
 ```bash
 $ python train.py --dataset cub200 --dataroot datasets/cub200 --ntimestep 2 --imageSize 64 --maxobjscale 1.2 --niter 200 --session 1